 AFRICAN /CARIBBEAN People whose origins are form Africa and from the Caribbean.

 This has replaced the term 'Afro Caribbean.

 BLACK Commonly used to refer to people of African / Caribbean origin.
-The term best to identify these people separately e.g. Pakistani, Indian....

-"coloured" is no longer acceptable.
+The term "coloured" is no longer acceptable.

-ASIAN People with origins in the continent of Asia (other than Chinese people) It is mixed race.
+ASIAN People with origins in the continent of Asia (other than Chinese people) It is best to identify these people separately e.g. Pakistani, and mixed race.
 Although it is still acceptable to use the term mixed race.